realA10001986/Dash-Gauges/README.md

 ##### &#9654; Configure WiFi

 Clicking this leads to the WiFi configuration page.
-On that page, you can connect your Plutonium Gauges to your WiFi network by selecting/entering the SSID (WiFi network name) as well as a password (WPA2).
-By default, the Plutonium Gauges requests an IP address via DHCP.
+On that page, you can connect your Dash Gauges to your WiFi network by selecting/entering the SSID (WiFi network name) as well as a password (WPA2).
+By default, the Dash Gauges requests an IP address via DHCP.
 However, you can also configure a static IP by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.

-Note that this page has nothing to do with Access Point mode; it is strictly for connecting your Plutonium Gauges to an existing WiFi network as a client.
+Note that this page has nothing to do with Access Point mode; it is strictly for connecting your Dash Gauges to an existing WiFi network as a client.

 ##### &#9654; Setup